dalibo/ldap2pg/docs/hacking.md

     - 3 groups per schemas.
     - 1K users in directory.

-`test/fixtures/` holds fixtures for OpenLDAP et PostgreSQL.
+`test/fixtures/` holds fixtures for Samba and PostgreSQL.
 Default development environment loads nominal and extra fixtures.
 By default, big case is not loaded.
 Func tests use nominal and extra fixtures.
 See below for big case.

-`test/fixtures/reset.sh` resets PostgreSQL state.
+`test/fixtures/postgres/reset.sh` resets PostgreSQL state.
 You can also use `make reset-postgres` to recreate PostgreSQL container from scratch.